hkqcqq/CoastalWetlandDetection/README.md

 2. Hydrologic simulations of groundwater tables and saltwater tables from PIHM-wetland

-Hydrologic simulations are too big to be uploaded.
-The data are available on request from Keqi He (keqi.he@duke.edu).
+Groundwater table and saltwater table simulations from the PIHM-Wetland model are available on reasonable request from the corresponding author due to that they are prohibitively large to store in a repository.